 The above steps can be applied with a little adaptation to anything.
-Have a reputation as being a weak public speaker and want to shed that perception?
+Have a reputation for being a weak public speaker and want to shed that perception?

-Reset expectations: Explain to your manager that we know we are weak in public speaking.
+Reset expectations: Explain to your manager that we understand we are weak in public speaking.
 We know public speaking will help us achieve our goals and is holding us back.

 - Examples of new behavior: Give them examples of what to look for in your next public speaking engagement.
 “I am going to use the entire room vs. just standing behind the podium and I am going to use fewer “umm’s” and “you know’s” in my speech.